-In this regard children in (Douglas Hall AFC) should undertake to:
+In this regard children in this club should undertake to:

-- play fairly, do their best and have fun - be on their best behaviour at all times - abide by all club rules - make high standards of Fair Play the standard others want to follow - respect opponents, they are not the enemy, they are partners in a sporting event - shake hands before and after the match, whoever wins - give opponents a hand if they are injured, put the ball out of play so they can get attention - accept apologies from opponents when they are offered

-- respect fellow team members and support them both when they do well and when things go wrong - treat players from minority groups with the same respect you show other people - be modest in victory and be gracious in defeat- "Be A Sport" - approach the club Children's Officer with any questions or concerns they might have.
+- play fairly, do their best and have fun - be on their best behaviour at all times - abide by all club rules - make high standards of Fair Play the standard others want to follow - respect opponents, they are not the enemy, they are partners in a sporting event - shake hands before and after the match, whoever wins - give opponents a hand if they are injured, put the ball out of play so they can get attention - accept apologies from opponents when they are offered - respect fellow team members and support them both when they do well and when things go wrong - treat players from minority groups with the same respect you show other people - be modest in victory and be gracious in defeat- "Be A Sport" - approach the club Children's Officer with any questions or concerns they might have.
 Coaches and parents should encourage children to speak out and support them in doing so

-Children in (Douglas Hall AFC) should not:
+Children in this Club should not:

-- cheat - use abusive language, or argue with, the referee, officials, team mates or opponents - use violence, use physical contact only when it is allowed within the rules - bully - tell lies about adults or other children - spread rumours - take banned substances to improve performance - keep secrets about any person who may have caused them harm - behave in any manner that may bring the name of (Douglas Hall AFC) into disrepute
+- cheat - use abusive language, or argue with, the referee, officials, team mates or opponents - use violence, use physical contact only when it is allowed within the rules - bully - tell lies about adults or other children - spread rumours - take banned substances to improve performance - keep secrets about any person who may have caused them harm - behave in any manner that may bring the name of the club into disrepute

-In (Douglas Hall AFC) we want children in (Douglas Hall AFC) to have fun and develop skills in a safe and Fair Play environment where standards of behaviour are just as important as winning.
+In this Club we want our members to have fun and develop skills in a safe and Fair Play environment where standards of behaviour are just as important as winning.